atom-arham/simple-image-manipulation-program/README.md

 # Simple Image Manipulation Program (SIMP)

-A desktop application built with Python that lets you apply filters, blurs, and colour adjustments to your photos in real-time.
+A desktop application built with Python that lets you apply filters, blurs, and colour adjustments to your photos in real time.

 ## Features
 **Functionalities**